johnnyfreeman/revolver/README.md

 ## Getting Started

 If you are planning on building your own content slider completely from scratch, all you need to do is [install Revolver](https://github.com/revolverjs/revolverjs#installation) and [start extending](http://revolverjs.com/docs.html#extending_revolver).
-However, if you are new to Revolver, it is highly recommended you take a look at the [documentation](https://github.com/revolverjs/revolverjs/tree/master/docs/README.md) to help get you started.
+However, if you are new to Revolver, it is highly recommended you keep reading this document.

 ## Installation